-Most students will study 4 subjects in the Lower Sixth and 3 in the Upper Sixth.
-5 periods per subject per week are taught to the Lower Sixth and 6 to the Upper Sixth.
-All students in the Lower Sixth are required to participate in a development/extension programme which comprises PSHE, Community Service, Citizenship and Games.
+Typically, 5 periods per subject per week are taught to Year 12 and 6 to the Year 13.
+All students in Year 12 are required to participate in a development/extension programme which comprises PSHE, Community Service, Citizenship and Sport.